tbleicher/clean-architecture-python/src/docs/06b_auth_middleware.md

 ### Implementing Middleware in FastAPI

+In FastAPI middleware is implemented as a _decorator_.
 Based on the FastAPI code example a _middleware_ receives two arguments:

 - the _request_
 - a _call_next_ function

+The middleware can update the _request_, use _call_next_ to obtain the _response_ and update the response before returning it.
 We are only interested in processing the request.
-The _response_ we return unchanged.
-In FastAPI middleware is implemented as a _decorator_.
+The response we return unchanged.
 The setup for our authentication middleware needs to be at the top level of the app in `main.py`:

 ```python
 # app/main.py